mitojs/mito-doc/src/sdk/guide/introduction.md

 # What's MITO?

-MITO,pronounced like [miːtəʊ],is a lite SDK for monitor web and weixin miniprograme
+MITO,pronounced like [miːtəʊ],it's the abbreviation of `monitor` that is a lite SDK for monitor web and weixin miniprograme

-## Feature
+## 🥳 Feature

 ✔️ 🔨 monitor Xhr、Fetch、wx.request